JDaniel26-Bory/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

 TASK 4) I can only go one way.
 I've not got a reverse gear, Write a function that prints a string, in reverse, followed by a new line.
 Prototype: void print_rev(char *s);

 TASK 5) A good engineer thinks in reverse and asks himself about the stylistic consequences of the components and systems he proposes , Write a function that reverses a string.
 Prototype: void rev_string(char *s);

+TASK 6) Half the lies they tell about me aren't true, Write a function that prints every other character of a string, starting with the first character, followed by a new line.
+Prototype: void puts2(char *str);